raspberrypilearning/experimentai-project2/en/step_5.md

 ## Pick a genre to search

-Create the code which will find songs on Spotify, collect their audio features data and play them for you to label in your model.
+Create the code which will choose the genre to find songs on Spotify.

 --- task ---